kenirwin/FacetFilter/README.md

 The schema has a "fields" array; that array holds one object for each data field used in by the data objects:

-1. field: the name of the field; fieldName should use letters and numbers only (e.g. "address1" or "fieldName") with no spaces or dashes.
-Do _not_ use "field name" or "field-name".
+1. fieldName: the name of the field; fieldName should use letters and numbers only (e.g. "address1" or "firstName") with no spaces or dashes.
+Do _not_ use "first name" or "first-name".
-2. type: can be "int", "string", or "tag" -- tags are arrays, e.g. ["propOne","propTwo"]
+2. type: can be "number", "string", or "tag" -- tags are arrays, e.g. ["propOne","propTwo"]
 3. sortable: true/false; should this field appear in the list of sort options?
 If data are sorted by tag, only the first tag value will be used in the sorting process.
 4. displayFacet: true/false; should a facet be displayed for this value.
 Facets should typically be use on fields where multiple objects will have the same values (e.g. "color" or "shape") rather than more-or-less unique properties like "name, "address", etc.